wamp-proto/wamp-xbr/docs/faq.rst

 always online, and is always synced, so your transaction is broadcast to the Ethereum public network as quickly as possible.

-Event monitors - When creating customised block explorers and monitors, these need access to the complete transaction logs including events.
+Event monitors - When creating customized block explorers and monitors, these need access to the complete transaction logs including events.
 Infura does not seem to provide wholesale event monitoring (via WebSocket).
 Quiknodes does support that, as does of course an own (geth) node.